Nixbu/CheesyRunner/README.txt

 	1. Add the name of the level to the file LevelPlaylist.txt.
 	2. Create the level file with the same name in "resources".
 	3. Create the level in the file:
+		If you want time limit, put it in the first line, else put -2 Then in the next line:
 		The size can be whatever you'd like, but each row and col should be the same size, meaning:
 		if we have a wall, we need to add spaces to the end of this line